 Homework Station – daily checklists, supplies and more all in one location.

 Backpack Organization Center where the kids can hang their backpacks after school — and can find them every morning when it’s time to head to school!

-School Routine Clock so your kids know when it is time to everything from homework to going to bed!
+School Routine Clock so your kids know when it is time for everything from homework to going to bed!

 After School Schedule to remind your kids everything that they need to each night before they go to bed.
 What a simple way to teach them responsibility (printable form available at this same link).